 And to do that, showing character and sharing a little bit of your personal life help you craft an impression.

 How personal you want to get is also up to you, and never feel pressured to go beyond your boundary.
-Some creators like to share their family stories, and some prefer to only share photos of where they are.
+Some entrepreneurs like to share their family stories, and some prefer to only share photos of where they are.

 Loving our new book display. 📚— Basak (@basakbuilds) January 5, 2021